VarunSreenivasan16/CS766-Project/Web-App/README.md

 2. Change your working directory to the Web-App directory
 > $ cd Web-App

-3. Go to ___ and download the 'modes' directry containing the datasets needed for the models
+3. Go to https://drive.google.com/drive/u/2/folders/1LXMf4o7Rc7gAvdLE33N4U-HRdIRFSKAA.
+You will be in the 'modes' directory.
+Download the 'modes' directry containing the datasets needed for the models.

 4. Unpackage the 'modes' directory zip file and put the entire 'modes' directory in the root of the Web-App directory